xyxj1024/xyxj1024.github.io/_posts/2023-02-28-diffie-hellman.md

 [^3]: We can also formulate a slightly stronger version of the problem: Given $$g, h \in G$$, compute $$\log_{g}h$$ if $$h \in \langle g \rangle$$ and otherwise report that $$h not \in \langle g \rangle$$.
 This can be a significantly harder problem.
 See lecture notes by [Dr. Andrew V. Sutherland](https://math.mit.edu/~drew/).

 [^4]: The multiplicative notation stems from the fact that most of the early work on computing discrete logarithms focused on the case where $$G$$ is the multiplicative group of a finite field.

+[^5]: When the group order is a product of small primes, it is easy to compute discrete logarithms.

+[^6]: See Whitfield Diffie and Martin E. Hellman, "New Directions in Cryptography," *IEEE Transactions on Information Theory*, Vol. 22, No. 6, 1976, pp. 644-654.